 Even if you’ve installed a video intercom at the front door, your building could still be susceptible to package theft.
 Without a secure place to store packages, couriers must leave parcels in a vestibule or lobby.
 That’s better than the front porch, but still not as secure as it could be!

-So, you should also invest in a delivery management solution in addition to your video intercom.
+So, you should also invest in a package delivery system solution in addition to your video intercom.
 Having a delivery management solution will free up time for property staff while ensuring packages are dropped off in a secure spot for residents to pick them up.

 The two best delivery management systems are: